 Liat is the Director of Hetz Rehabilitation Center and a Lecturer at the Ben Gurion University School of Social Work.
 Hetz is a community center that supports rehabilitation from mental illness.
 In this role Liat oversees all organizational offerings and is responsible for launching new program and services.
 She serves a lecturer at the School of Social Work at the Ben Gurion University where she has taught for more than a decade.
 In the past, Liat has served as a lecturer and head of research at several academic and non-academic institutions Liat is also a mentor and research consultant for the Rothschild Ambassadors organization.
 Previously, Liat was part of the organizational development team at Intel.
 And in past roles, she worked with foreign students at the Hebrew University, at the ISEF organization, a program fostering dialogue between Arabs and Jews, at the Brandeis Bardin Institute and as an emissary to the Former Soviet Union.
 Liat is a social activist, and volunteered with the “mother to mother” program.

-Moshe currently serves as Member of Knesset at Shas Party.
-In his previous position he served as chief of staff for the Minister of the Interior.
-In addition, Moshe represented the Ministry on an interdisciplinary team led by the Prime Minister’s Chief of Staff to discuss the issue of rail maitenance work performed during Shabbat.
-Previously, Moshe was a legal advisor to the Shas party as well as an advisor to MK Yoav Ben Tzur.
-As an advisor he authored the Kasrut Law, the principles of which were adapted for the Cornflakes Reform.
-In addition, Moshe serves as a rabbi in Petah Tiqva and teaches Gemara
+Moshe currently serves as a Member of Knesset on behalf of the Shas party.
+In his previous position, he served as Chief of Staff for the Minister of Interior.
+In addition, Moshe represented the Ministry on an interdisciplinary team led by the Prime Minister’s Chief of Staff to discuss the issue of rail maintenance work performed during Shabbat.
+Previously, Moshe was a legal advisor to the Shas party as well as an advisor to Knesset Member Yoav Ben Tzur.
+As an advisor, he authored the Kashrut Law, the principles of which were adapted for the Cornflakes Reform.
+In addition, Moshe serves as a rabbi in Petah Tiqva and teaches Gemara.

 Avishalam has served as the Zikhron Ya’akov local council treasurer since 2014.
 He manages the council’s budget as well as all routine management.
 Previously, Avishalom worked in the private sector, providing services and support for local councilsas well as for a major communications brand as both a region and sector manager.